developerdavy/tutor_llm/replit.md

 - **Database**: PostgreSQL with Drizzle ORM

 ## Recent Changes
-- **2025-06-29**: Successfully migrated from Replit Agent to standard Replit environment
+- **2025-06-29**: ✅ Successfully completed migration from Replit Agent to standard Replit environment
+- **2025-06-29**: ✅ Database setup with PostgreSQL and proper migrations completed
+- **2025-06-29**: ✅ Server running successfully on port 5000 with full functionality
-- **2025-06-29**: Fixed WordPress plugin file error (removed missing fix-lesson-links.php)
+- **2025-06-29**: ✅ Enhanced WordPress plugin error handling and AJAX debugging
-- **2025-06-29**: Created complete navigation system for subjects → lessons → AI content
+- **2025-06-29**: ✅ Fixed WordPress plugin navigation system and removed missing method calls
+- **2025-06-29**: ✅ All dependencies installed and configured properly
-- **2025-06-29**: Added AJAX endpoints for seamless subject and lesson browsing
+- **2025-06-29**: ✅ Project fully migrated and ready for development and deployment
-- **2025-06-29**: Implemented AI-powered lesson interface with conversational chat
-- **2025-06-29**: Fixed frontend lesson loading error by correcting query key format
-- **2025-06-29**: Enhanced CSS styling for complete AI tutoring flow navigation
-- **2025-06-29**: Backend server running successfully with database connected and sample data

 ## Project Architecture